Terms and Conditions

 If you would like your tickets posted out to you, there will be a £1.50 fee per transaction for this service.

-Payments can be made by cash, MasterCard, Visa and Maestro cards, or by cheque or postal order.
-Please ensure you cross cheques or postal orders, make them payable to Darlington Borough Council and indicate where you would like your tickets posted to or whether you would like to collect them from the box office.
+Payments can be made by cash, MasterCard, Visa and Maestro cards, or by cheque.
+Please ensure you cross cheques, make them payable to Darlington Borough Council and indicate where you would like your tickets posted to or whether you would like to collect them from the box office.
 Please also include a daytime telephone contact number.

 Unless tickets are being posted out, customers must collect tickets either before the day of the performance from either of our box offices (theatre or Cornmill) or on the day of the performance from the venue where the performance is taking place.

 Please check your tickets as soon as you receive them and notify us immediately if they are incorrect.